seemamishra33/P3_Wrangle_OpenStreetMap_Data/README.md

 ### OSM Data ###

 * I am using OpenStreetMap data of Mountain View city, California downloaded from [mapzen](https://mapzen.com/data/metro-extracts/).
 The date of downloading the dataset is March 27, 2017 at 10:21 AM.
-* The format of datafile is in XML format, and we can find the description og Open Street XML format [here](http://wiki.openstreetmap.org/wiki/OSM_XML).
+* The format of datafile is in XML format, and we can find the description of Open Street XML format [here](http://wiki.openstreetmap.org/wiki/OSM_XML).

 ### Database###